Evelina Petrova: Early life

-Evelina Petrova graduated from the Saint Petersburg Musical College and after that studied at Theater Academy in Vyacheslav Gayvoronsky’s class "The Theater of Musical Improvisation".
-She actively participated in all academic activities provided by Prof. Gayvoronsky.
-She began with ensembles performances and eventually joined Gayvoronsky in a duo.
+Evelina Petrova graduated from the Saint Petersburg Musical College and after that studied at Theater Academy in a class by Vyacheslav Gayvoronsky titled "The Theater of Musical Improvisation".
+She began with ensemble performances and eventually joined Gayvoronsky in a duo.
 In 2002, Evelina graduated from Saint Petersburg State Conservatory with a classical accordionist degree.

+Career

-Since 1997, Evelina has been performing in duo with V. Gayvoronsky (trumpet).
+Since 1997, Evelina has performed in a duo with Gayvoronsky (trumpet).

 In October 1998 at the Firth International Astor Piazzolla Competition in Castelfidardo, Italy, the duo was awarded the special prize for original music style.

-In 1999, by vote of Russian music critics Evelina Petrova was awarded the title of the Star of the Year.
+In 1999, by vote of Russian music critics, Petrova was awarded Star of the Year.

-Starting from 2001, Evelina has been playing with a Saint Petersburg musician Victor Sobolenko (cello).
-The duo has recorded an album called "The Northern Tango" with original music by V. Sobolenko in tango style with jazz elements.
+Since 2001, Evelina has been playing with Saint Petersburg musician Victor Sobolenko (cello).
+The duo recorded an album called The Northern Tango with original music by Sobolenko in tango style with jazz elements.

-Besides her other projects, Evelina is performing solo.
-The first solo album «Year’s Cycle» where she introduced herself not only as a musician, but also as a composer was released in England in 2004 (Leo Records).
-The album’s twelve compositions represent twelve months of the year.
+Evelina also performs solo.
+She composed and performed for her debut solo album Year’s Cycle which was released in England in 2004.
+The album’s twelve tracks represent the twelve months of the year.

-After "Year’s Cycle" solo album Evelina looked for the concepts for her new albums and for new co-performers.
-In 2007 and 2009, Leo Records released two new CDs by Evelina Petrova: "Upside down" with Alexander Balanescu, one of the most original and unpredictable musicians of our time, and "Living water" which contains music from Evelina’s performance with a dancer Tanya Khabarova.
-This is one of Evelina’s experimental projects with Tanya, and it’s based on mythology, fairytales, and pagan rituals of ancient Russia.
+After her debut solo album, In 2007 and 2009, she released two CDs: Upside down with Alexander Balanescu, and Living water, which contains music from Evelina’s performance with dancer Tanya Khabarova.
+It was based on mythology, fairytales, and pagan rituals of ancient Russia.